Originally published: Oct 16th/2018; Updated: June 11th/2019

 Should I worry?
 My newborn spits up after feeding

 What is not normal is vomiting after a feed or if you notice your baby seems very uncomfortable.

 Tips to minimize spit up

-Keep baby sitting up or at least not fully laying down for 30 minutes after the feed.
+- Keep baby sitting up, or at least not fully laying down for 30 minutes after the feed.
 A baby carrier can become handy!

 Does my newborn need an iron supplement?

 No. Assuming that mama ate well during pregnancy, baby has stored enough iron to last for the first 6 months of life.